Jaehoon9201/RealTime-Audio-Spectogram-and-Classifier/README.md

 # ▶Audio-DL-MelSpecto-Classifier.py
 This code is also based on the [Reference](https://towardsdatascience.com/audio-deep-learning-made-simple-sound-classification-step-by-step-cebc936bbe5)

-Data domain is transformed to frequency domain using a Melspectogram.
+Data domain is transformed to the frequency domain using a Melspectogram.